PES University: January 30, 2020 incident

-On January 30, 2020, Arcade building next to Le,Arabia JP nagar reported the first employee suicide.
-The deceased was identified as Kavitha K, a 20-year-old.The reason for the suicide remains unknown.
-Body was found in the 02nd floor washroom.
+On 30 January 2020, an employee was found dead in a second-floor washroom of the Arcade building in J. P. Nagar, next to Le Arabia.
+The deceased was identified as Kavitha K, a 20-year-old.
+The reason for the suicide remains unknown.

 May 14, 2024 incident

 On May 14, 2024, another student suicide occurred at the same campus, marking the fourth student death at the university.
-The student, identified as Carasala Rahul, a 21-year-old B.Tech student, died after jumping off the fourth floor of a campus building.
+The student, identified as Carasala Rahul, a 21-year-old B.Tech. student, died after jumping off the fourth floor of a campus building.
 PES University responded to the incident, stating that Rahul, who had an excellent academic record, arrived on campus but did not enter the exam hall.
 The university emphasized its cooperation with the authorities, providing access to information and surveillance footage to assist in the investigation.

 An anonymous social media post alleged that Rahul was barred from taking his exam due because he was late and the management warned him he would get a backlog.
 The post stated: “The suicide today has been confirmed, it was no accident.
 The student was a third-year student whose exam was at 8:30.
 He arrived at 9 and was not allowed to write the end-semester exam.
 He was even told he would get a backlog and wouldn't be able to sit for placements."